seekinginfiniteloop/PlainLicenses/docs/faq/index.md

 **Yes!** Our licenses are in the public domain (1), so you can use them for any project.
 We want to make it easier for people to understand the licenses that cover their work, so we're happy to see our licenses used for real projects.
 You can change them however you like, and you don't have to give us credit.
 If you appreciate Plain License and our message, then please tell people about us.
 Our licenses don't replace the original licenses, but compliment them.
 Every plain license includes an interpretation statement that makes it clear that the plain language version is based on the original license and that you can refer to the original license if you are unclear about the legal meaning of the plain language version.
 { .annotate }

-1. We use the [Plain Unlicense][plain unlicense] for our licenses.
-Some licenses we recraft require us to give credit to the author; those licenses cannot but licensed under the Unlicense.
+1. We use the [Plain Unlicense][plain unlicense] for our licenses when we can.
+Unfortunately, we can't use the Plain Unlicense for all our licenses because some original licenses are licensed under terms that don't allow us to use the Plain Unlicense.
+In those cases, we use the most permissive license we can and make it clear that the license is not in the public domain.

 While we believe plain language helps *everyone* (1) better understand your intent, **we can't guarantee that our licenses will work for your project or will hold up in court**.
 We're not lawyers, and we can't provide legal advice.
 If you have questions about how to use our licenses, we recommend you talk to a lawyer.
 If you choose to use one of our licenses, you use it at your own risk.
 { .annotate }

 1. "Everyone" includes lawyers and judges, who *are* real people.
 We promise. :briefcase: :woman_judge:

-**Plain License uses the [Plain Unlicense][plain unlicense]** for most of its content, and we hope you find our licenses useful for yours.
-We also welcome feedback to help us improve them, and *love* legal feedback to help refine our interpretations.
+**We use the [Plain Unlicense][plain unlicense]** for most of our content, so we use our licenses.
+We hope you find our licenses useful for your project.
+We welcome feedback to help us improve them, and *love* legal feedback to help us improve our interpretations.

 ## Is this another open source advocacy project?  :material-chat-question-outline: